 Russia’s poultry production climbed about 16 percent in August from a year earlier, while pork and cattle output also rose, Bloomberg News reported, citing an emailed statement from the Russian statistical service Rosstat.

 Poultry production, including byproducts, increased to 277,000 metric tons in the month.
 Beef rose 4.4 percent to 110,000 tons and pork increased 8.9 percent to 76,900 tons, the report said.

-Russia’s production of cattle and poultry in so-called live weight, which includes meat, bones and byproducts, increased 8.8 percent to 5.8 million tons in January through July compared with a year earlier, the state statistics service said.
+From January through August, production of live-weight cattle and poultry, which includes meat, bones and byproducts, increased 8.8 percent to 6.6 million tons, the report said.

 Back to News Headlines